ECE445L/ECE445L-Lab10/README.md

    2. LCD and switch interfaces, showing all external components
 3. Software design
    1. Include units on all software variables
-   2. Clear destinction between variables used for debugging and variables needed in the controller
+   2. Clear distinction between variables used for debugging and variables needed in the controller
 4. Measurement data
    1. Voltage, current and resistance measurements of the motor
    2. Graph of `motor current` vs `duty cycle * Vm`